bspear8/TCCart/Project2/Design-Team/Docs/ProjectPlan.md

 ###### Exit Criteria

-After pre-agreed upon period of time has expired or the product is no longer used by the customer.
+After a pre-agreed upon period of time has expired or the product is no longer used by the customer.

 ## 3 Team